|

 Every time I read My Name is Yoon, I well up.
 This is my story.
 As a child of a Korean mother and an American GI father, I had a typical military childhood.
 We transferred from California to Incheon, South Korea and back to California by the time I was 41/2 years old.
 I only spoke Korean up until this point and became a selective mute as I moved to my new home, because I didn't have the words to express myself.
 Recently, this image popped up as part of a library group on Twitter.
 A librarian celebrates Korean heritage every year and highlights books that tell a deeper story of the migratory experience.
 When I saw My Name is Yoon, I knew I had to make a lasting change within my workshop practice to connect with our childhood experiences.
 It's been a game changer.
 I hope that you celebrate the cultural backgrounds of those who are most quiet in your classroom, so they are able to voice their identity with their peers.
+Your comment will be posted after it is approved.

 Leave a Reply. |